kswoll/npeg/README.md

 ### Not (`!`)

 The operand must not be satisfied.
 If it is satisfied, then the parse fails.
-In this example, we allow the sequence `"ab"`, but it *must* be followed with `c`.
+In this example, we allow the sequence `"ab"`, but it *must not* be followed with `c`.
 Otherwise, any other following sequence of characters is valid.

 ``` c#
 'a'._() + 'b' + !'c'._() + +Peg.Any